 For beginners just starting out, we recommend starting with a three-foot by three-foot growing tent, which will allow you to grow two to four plants at once.
-This one from VIVOSUN has a great bang for your buck and is highly rated, while this one from MELONFARM is a little more affordable but doesn’t come with quite as many features.
+GrowAce has quite a few options to meet the needs of every grower, no matter your budget.

 Selecting Your Seeds

 Perhaps the single most important factor of growing your own cannabis is selecting quality seeds.
 If the seeds you plant are of poor quality, then all your hard work and preparation will yield, at best, mediocre results.
 For the dankest nugs, you’ll need the best seeds you can find.